CONSTITUTION AND RULES OF HOPEMAN GOLF CLUB

 10.2 The Constitution and bylaws in force from time to time shall be binding on all Club and Council Members.

 All complaints must be made in writing to the Secretary and signed by the persons complaining; and none shall be attended to unless this rule is complied with.
 The Secretary shall submit all such complaints to the Club Council who shall take the matter into their consideration, and they shall have the power to give such deliverance or order thereon as they consider necessary.

 The Club Council shall have the power to make such bylaws as it may consider necessary for the good governance and order of the Club, providing that any such bylaws do not conflict with any of the rules.
 A copy of such bylaws must be posted in a prominent position within the clubhouse.

 - Complaints and Disciplinary Procedure.

 THE CONSTITUTION & RULES

 - To qualify for a full discounted senior membership, the member has to have been a full adult member for the previous ten years (as from 1stJanuary 2007).

 - Senior membership is not available to any member joining the Club on or after 1st January 2010.

-3. Any member having reached the age of eighty years of age and having had continuous membership for the previous thirty years will be awarded free membership
+3. Any member having reached the age of eighty years of age and having had continuous full membership for the previous thirty years will be awarded free membership